A Complete Guide on Form 16A

 What is Form 16A?

-It is basically a TDS certificate which is issued when you are in receipt of income other than salary.
-For e.g. interest on fixed deposits, life insurance commission, income of rent etc. There are different rates of TDS for different types of income and each income has different threshold limit for TDS.
+It is basically a TDS certificate that is issued when you are in receipt of income other than salary.
+For e.g. interest on fixed deposits, life insurance commission, the income of rent etc. There are different rates of TDS for different types of income and each income has a different threshold limit for TDS.

 Both Form 16 & 16A are TDS certificates but Form 16 is for individuals who receive income from salary.
 On the other hand Form 16A is for all incomes other than salary.
 While Form 16 is issued annually to the employee, Form 16A is issued quarterly.
 You can further refer our guide on Form 16 for more information.